aman8990/nextjs-ecom/README.md

 # 🛒 Next.js E-commerce App

-A full-featured, modern e-commerce platform built with Next.js 15, designed to provide a seamless shopping experience with secure authentication, dynamic payments, cart management, and order processing.
+A full-featured, modern e-commerce platform built with Next.js 15, designed to provide a seamless shopping experience with secure authentication, secure payments, cart management, and order processing.
 Powered by Incremental Static Regeneration (ISR), it ensures fast performance and up-to-date content without rebuilding the entire site.

 ## 🚀 Live Demo